glyphr-studio/glyphr-studio-2-specs/data_structure/project_portability_autosave.md

 # Project portability / Project auto-save
+## Spec Status: Crazy idea, we're probably not doing all of this

 HTML5 Local Storage can be used to auto-save Glyphr Studio projects, or project edit history.
 Additionlly, a downloadable project file  will enable projects to be shared or opened on different computers.
 Glyphr Studio should recognize a single project, even across edits on different computers.

 ### Example